Gauge Enhanced Quantum Criticality Beyond the Standard Model: Mother Effective Field Theory with Competing GUT-Higgs fields

-The QED$_4$ theory describes the DQC scenario of the WZW theory at low-energy.
-In this scenario, the GUT-Higgs field deconfines into fragmentary excitations, which are new 0d particles beyond the SM: \begin{itemize} \item 10 new fermions $\xi$ in the ${\bf 10}_1$ of $\U(1)\times\SO(10)$, as {\bf fermionic partons} of the GUT-Higgs field; \item a new $\U(1)$ photon $a_\mu$ in the ${\bf 1}_0$ of $\U(1)\times\SO(10)$, which mediates a new gauge force that exists between and only between fermionic partons.
-It does not couple to any particle in the SM sector, hence appears dark to us.
-Therefore, we will call it the {\bf dark photon}. \end{itemize} The GUT-Higgs boson can be considered as the bound state of two fermionic partons (of opposite emergent $\U(1)$ gauge charges) bind together by the the emergent $\U(1)$ gauge force mediated by dark photons.
-From particle physic perspective, the fermionic partons and dark photons are more fundamental constituents of the GUT-Higgs boson.
-From condensed matter physics perspective, these fragmentary excitations are emergent collective motions of the GUT-Higgs field instead.
-The two complementary viewpoints are a matter of culture.
+The QED$'_4$ theory describes the DQC scenario of the 4d WZW-term like theory at low-energy.
+In this scenario, the GUT-Higgs field deconfines into fragmentary excitations, which are new 0d particles beyond the SM: \begin{itemize} \item 10 new fermions $\xi$ in the ${\bf 10}_1$ of $\U(1)'\times\SO(10)$, as {\bf fermionic partons} that fractionalize the GUT-Higgs field; \item a new $\U(1)'$ photon $a_\mu$ in the ${\bf 1}_0$ of $\U(1)'\times\SO(10)$, which mediates a new gauge force that exists between and only between fermionic partons.
+It does not couple to {any particle in the SM sector}, hence appears dark to us.
+Therefore, we will call it the {\bf dark photon}. \end{itemize} The GUT-Higgs boson can be considered as the bound state of two fermionic partons (of opposite emergent $\U(1)'$ gauge charges) bind together by the the emergent $\U(1)'$ gauge force mediated by dark photons.\\ $\bullet$ From particle physic perspective, the fermionic partons and dark photons are more fundamental constituents of the GUT-Higgs bosons.\\ $\bullet$ From condensed matter physics perspective, these fragmentary excitations are {emergent collective modes} of the GUT-Higgs field instead. \\ The two complementary viewpoints are a matter of culture.
 The readers can take whichever interpretation that is more favorable to their mindset.